Nausea in the evening often stems from digestive issues, low blood sugar, stress, or medication side effects disrupting your body’s balance.

 - Avoid large meals late at night.

-- Avoid lying flat immediately after eating; elevate head while sleeping.
+- Avoid lying flat immediately after eating; elevate your head while sleeping if reflux is suspected.

-- Stay hydrated but avoid excessive fluids right before bed to prevent reflux.
+- Stay hydrated but avoid excessive fluids right before bed if they make reflux worse.

-- If medications cause symptoms ask doctor about alternatives or anti-nausea options.
+- If medications cause symptoms, ask your doctor or pharmacist about alternatives, food timing, or anti-nausea options.

 Consistency is key here—regular meal timing combined with relaxation techniques often prevents recurrent bouts of queasiness come sundown.